Alaska Statutes.

 (2) the person has knowingly committed or caused a violation of this chapter or a regulation adopted under this chapter; and

-(3) the violation has caused material damage to the licensee, to the small mortgage lender, or to the public.
+(3) the violation has caused material damage to the licensee, to the registered depository institution, or to the public.

-(b) When a person who is the subject of a proposed order under this section receives a notice of the department's intention to issue an order under this section, the person is immediately prohibited from engaging in any activities for which a license or registration as a small mortgage lender is required under this chapter.
+(b) When a person who is the subject of a proposed order under this section receives a notice of the department's intention to issue an order under this section, the person is immediately prohibited from engaging in any activities for which a license is required under this chapter or for which registration is required under AS 06.60.014.

-(c) A person who is suspended or barred under this section is prohibited from participating in a business activity of a licensee or a small mortgage lender and from engaging in a business activity on the premises where a licensee or small mortgage lender is conducting the licensee's or small mortgage lender's business.
-This subsection may not be construed to prohibit a suspended or barred person from having the person's personal transactions processed by a licensee or a small mortgage lender.
+(c) A person who is suspended or barred under this section is prohibited from participating in a business activity of a licensee or registered depository institution and from engaging in a business activity on the premises where a licensee or registered depository institution is conducting the business of a licensee or registered depository institution.
+This subsection may not be construed to prohibit a suspended or barred person from having the person's personal transactions processed by a licensee or registered depository institution.

 Note to HTML Version: